Dirac-Robot/beacon/README.md

 print(hyperband.compute_optimized_initial_training_steps(max_steps))  # [27, 88, 292, 972, 3240, 10800, 36000, 120000]
 ```

-In the future, distributed hyperband and some other HyperOpt algorithms like BOHB will be added soon.
+In the future, distributed hyperband and some other HyperOpt algorithms will be added soon.